PageotD/runmd/README.md

     ```
 ```

-#### List Code Blocks
+### List Code Blocks

-To list all code block names in Markdown files within the current directory and subdirectories:
+To list all code block names in Markdown files within the current directory:

 ```sh
 runmd ls
 ```

-#### Show a Specific Code Block
+### Show a Specific Code Block
-To show a specific code block in terminal
+To display the content of a specific code block:

 ```sh
 runmd show <code-block-name>
 ```

-#### Run a Specific Code Block
+### Run a Specific Code Block

 To execute a specific code block by name: